Wacky-Mole/RareMagicPortal/README.md

 <img src="https://wackymole.com/hosts/TargetPortalRMP2.png" width="600"/>

   * https://valheim.thunderstore.io/package/Smoothbrain/TargetPortal/
   * This a recommended mod, it has good compatibility with RMP.
-Shows Icon Color in 2.1.2
+    BiomeColorForce is a tricky for TargetPortal - so Icons will have ^22 next to the name on map.
+This is to let the mod know what color the icon is for later use
 * and most of the other mods.

 ## Author's Note: